 - 11.1 When dealing with planning matters only material planning considerations must be taken into account.
 Any decision made should be justified against the Development Plan and other material considerations.
 The Panel's reasons should be clear and convincing. - 11.2 If the Development Plan is material to the application then the statutory position is that the application should be determined in accordance with the Development Plan unless material considerations indicate otherwise.
 [Section 54A of the Town and Country Planning Act 1990 (as amended).] - 11.3 Officers involved in the processing and determination of Planning applications also must act in accordance with the Council's Disciplinary Rules and Procedures, Procedure Rules within the Constitution, Member and Officer Code of Conduct and with the relevant sections of the Royal Town Planning Institute's Code of Professional Conduct. - 11.4 Where any of the Development Management Panels are considering a planning application, members of the public and applicants shall be entitled to speak prior to determination of the application in accordance with the Protocol on Public Speaking at Planning Meetings which forms part of the Council's Constitution, Part 7F. - 11.5 Under the Council's Scheme of Officer Delegation certain types of applications may be determined by the Head of Planning.
-These are listed in the Council's Constitution, in the Annex to Part 3.
+These are listed in the Council's Constitution. - 11.6 If a Member requests that an application normally determined under delegated powers should be referred to a Development Management Panel the Member is asked to complete a formal request card or submit that request in writing providing reasons for referring the application to Panel if possible but this is a matter for their own discretion.
+The completed request should be given to the Head of Planning so that the Officers' report can contain any information relevant to the reason for referral.